-(1) C LIT 499 Honors Tutorial and Essay is normally required in the final year of the program.
-However, with the Undergraduate Advisor's approval, this may be waived if the student is completing an Honors Tutorial/Essay in another Department.
-If C LIT 499 is waived, it must be replaced with ★3 in Comparative Literature at the 400-level.

-(2) A minimum of ★36 is required in the other discipline and course selection must conform to Honors requirements in the respective Program or Department.
+- (1) C LIT 499 Honors Tutorial and Essay is normally required in the final year of the program.
+However, with the Undergraduate Advisor's approval, this may be waived if the student is completing an Honors Tutorial/Essay in the other discipline.
+If C LIT 499 is waived, it must be replaced with ★3 in Comparative Literature at the 400-level. - (2) With special permission, a Combined Honors Essay INT D 520 may be allowed in lieu of C LIT 499 [see §43.6(7)].
+See §43.3(5) for regulations concerning crosslisted courses. - (3) A minimum of \bigstar 36 is required in the other discipline and course selection must conform to Honors requirements in the respective Program or Department.

 In a combined Honors program, students are required to meet the promotion and graduation standards of each discipline.
-The requirements in Comparative Literature are outlined in §44.5.1.
+The requirements in Comparative Literature are outlined in §44.6.1.

-44.5.3 Major and Minor in Comparative Literature
+44.6.3 Major and Minor in Comparative Literature